 Once charged, an electric car is, theoretically, producing no emissions.
 A report by scientists from the universities of Exeter, Nijmegen and Cambridge found that, in 95 percent of the world, driving an electric car is better for the environment than a conventional petrol car.

-This is a crucial point.
-If the electricity is sourced from dirty fuels, such as coal or gas, then is the electric car really producing zero emissions?
-Electric car owners can avoid this potential stumbling block by opting for a green energy tariff, with energy sourced from 100 percent renewable sources, such as wind and solar.
+Electric car owners can avoid this potential stumbling block by opting for a green energy tariff, with energy sourced from 100 percent renewable sources.
+Providers offering 100 percent renewable home energy tariffs include Octopus Energy, Ecotricity and E.On Next.

 That’s not the end of the story.
 A report by The Guardian highlighted that ‘enormous amounts of fossil fuels’ are used to produce batteries, ‘offsetting the supposed emissions reduction’.